lsst-sqre/sqr-041/index.rst

 **Risk: High**

 Some uses of the Science Platform may involve running compute-intensive tasks that may benefit from being distributed across multiple CPUs.
-In its current implementation, this is provided via the `Dask`_ library and its Kubernetes support.
+In its current implementation, this is provided via the Dask_ library and its Kubernetes support.
 In order to enable this feature, user notebook pods are granted the ability to launch and manage new pods in the user's namespace.

 .. _Dask: https://dask.org/

-Because there is no current ``PodSecurity`` policy in place, this grants Science Platform users the ability to run arbitrary pods with arbitrary privileges, including privileged pods.
+This currently grants Science Platform users the ability to run arbitrary pods with arbitrary privileges, including privileged pods.
 That in turn could be used to undermine the security of the cluster, since Kubernetes is not hardened against privileged pods.

 Also, in order to create the per-user service accounts required to support Dask, JupyterHub has Kuberentes access to create ``RoleBindings``.